Constantin Ignat

-Constantin Ignat (born November 18, 1958) is a Romanian former footballer and head coach.
+Constantin Ignat (born 18 November 1958) is a Romanian football head coach and former player.

-Career
+Club career

-Ignat played in the Divizia A in 1976 with FC Farul Constanța.
-In 1980, he played with FC Argeș Pitești, and featured in the 1980–81 UEFA Cup, and 1981–82 UEFA Cup.
+Ignat played in the Divizia A in 1976 with Farul Constanța.
+In 1980, he played with Argeș Pitești, and featured in the 1980–81 UEFA Cup, and 1981–82 UEFA Cup.
 In 1992, he played abroad in the Canadian Soccer League with Winnipeg Fury.
 In his debut season he assisted the Fury in securing the Mita Cup after defeating Vancouver 86ers.
 The following season he played with Winnipeg in the Canadian National Soccer League.

 International career

-Ignat played with the Romania national under-19 football team in 1976, and with the Romania national under-21 football team in 1977.
+Ignat played with the Romania U19 national team in 1976, and with the Romania U21 in 1977.

 Managerial career

 Ignat became one of the founders of WSA Winnipeg in 2001, and entered the franchise into the USL Premier Development League in 2011.
 He also served as the team's assistant coach under head coach Eduardo Badescu.